openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 Whereas traditional applications required larger hardware to scale ("vertical scaling"), cloud-based applications typically request more, discrete hardware ("horizontal scaling").
-If your cloud is successful, eventually you must add resources to meet the increasing demand.scaling vertical vs. horizontal
+If your cloud is successful, eventually you must add resources to meet the increasing demand.

 To suit the cloud paradigm, OpenStack itself is designed to be horizontally scalable.
 Rather than switching to larger servers, you